 The best electronic drum set under 1000 dollars is the Alesis Drums Turbo Mesh Kit.
-It’s compact and affordable on a budget.
+It’s compact and affordable.

 Electronic instruments have improved substantially since their inception.
 They’re no longer an enormous breakthrough in modern music; this lets them be more affordable, even on the tightest of budgets.
-You can get the best electronic drum set under 1000 dollars, no problem.
+You can get the an electronic drum kit under 1000 dollars, no problem.

-Reviews of the Best Electronic Drum Set Under 1000 Dollars
+Reviews of the Electronic Drum Kits Under 1000 Dollars

 Alesis’s Turbo Mesh Kit has outstanding quality and is the best electronic drum set for the money.
 Aluminum rack and authentic feeling drum heads, and almost all the necessary accessories.